|Doherty Library Entrance Policy|

 - Current TexShare card

-- Current photo ID’s from another university
+- Current photo ID’s from another university or school

 - Current teacher ID